linkedin/transport/docs/transport-udfs-api.md

 ```
 ## `StdData` Interface
 `StdData` is a top-level interface for describing data that can be
-manipulated by Transportable UDFs.
+manipulated by Transport UDFs.
 As a top-level interface, `StdData`
 itself does not contain any methods.
 A number of type-specific
 interfaces extend `StdData`, such as `StdInteger`, `StdLong`,
 `StdBoolean`, `StdString`, `StdArray`, `StdMap`, `StdStruct` to